IceHacks/SurvivCheatInjector/README.md

 MAKE SURE TO REFRESH THE EXTENSION WHEN THE GAME UPDATES

-Check out my friends cheat, maybe it is working c: https://github.com/u1qqlv/SURVIV.IO-PRO-HACK or join the [discord](https://discordapp.com/invite/WqhT8bb).
+Check out our friend's cheat, maybe it is working c: https://github.com/u1qqlv/SURVIV.IO-PRO-HACK or join the [discord](https://discord.gg/YbmkQzP).

 ## Other projects